mxruben/luau-bit64/README.md

 lua-bit64
 =========

-Lua library for bitwise operations on 64-bit integers.
+LuaJIT library for bitwise operations on 64-bit integers.

-As of 2019-04-06, LuaJIT does not support native bit operations on 64-bit types. (source https://luajit.org/ext_ffi_semantics.html#status)
+**NOTE** The `bit` libray in LuaJIT 2.1.0-beta3 supports 64-bit types (and JIT compiles them too!).
+This library is for older versions of LuaJIT.

 ## API